 Lack of Shells

-When you provide new shells, you will notice that your hermit crabs line up to try them on.
-This is natural.
-In the wild, a dominant hermit crab will the choice of a new shell.
+When you provide new shells, you’ll notice that your hermit crabs line up to try them.
+In the wild, a dominant hermit crab will get the choice of a new shell.

 Excessive or Inappropriate Handling

-- Wear gloves to protect yourself from possible pinches
+- Wear gloves to protect yourself from possible pinches.

-- Stretch the palm of your non-dominant hand so that no loose skin is available
+- Stretch the palm of your non-dominant hand so that no loose skin is available.

-- Grip the hermit crab by the shell (never the legs) with your other hand
+- Grip the hermit crab by the shell (never the legs) with your other hand.

-- Offer the hermit crab a small treat
+- Offer the hermit crab a small treat.

-- Return the hermit crab to its habitat
+- Return the hermit crab to its habitat.

 Disturbed when Molting